AnthonyCointre/holbertonschool-system_engineering-devops/web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

-Secured and monitored web infrastructure
+# Secured and monitored web infrastructure

-- Components of the infrastructure:
+## Specifics about the infrastructure:

     - Firewalls:
         - Role: Firewalls are added in front of each server to control and filter incoming and outgoing network traffic.
 They protect the servers from unauthorized access, DDoS attacks, and other security threats.